MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

    :::image type="content" source="media/pull-requests/pull-request-add-reviewer.png" alt-text="Add PR reviewer.":::

 To change a reviewer between required and optional, or remove a reviewer, select **More options** to the right of the reviewer name.
-To see the members of a team or group designated as reviewers, select the group's icon.
+To see the membership of a group or team designated as a reviewer, select the group's icon.

 ::: moniker-end